yuanbell/Single-cell-sequencing-of-subpallium/README.md

 2. ISS/GW12_MGE_LGE
 3. ISS/GW12_CGE

-The browser tool are created by Zhou et al., 2020 (https://www.biorxiv.org/content/10.1101/2020.04.13.038901v1).
-We also provide a web page for browse the distribution of single/multiple genes in sections performed by in situ sequencing (http://www.taolabissbrowser.site:3838/).
+We provide a web page for browse the distribution of single/multiple genes in sections performed by in situ sequencing (http://www.taolabissbrowser.site:3838/).